Emanual20/Emanual20.github.io/_pages/about.md

 My name is Yiding Sun (孙一丁, in Chinese).
 I currently work at Tencent as a machine learning engnieer.
 Previously, I earned my master degree in [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn/), Renmin University of China, in supervision of [Prof. Jiaxin Mao](https://sites.google.com/site/maojiaxin/) and bachelor degree at [College of Computer Science](https://cc.nankai.edu.cn/), Nankai University.
 Additionally, I served as PC member of SIGIR, ARR and so on.

-My research interests lie in the Large Language Models (LLMs) and Agents in Advertisement.
+My research interests lie in Agents and LLMs in Advertisement (AI sales, AI customer service).

 Publications
 ======

+* On Usefulness, Fidelity, and Generalizability of Post-hoc Explanation for Food Recommendation. \
+Yurou Zhao, **Yiding Sun**, Ruidong Han, Fei Jiang, Wei Lin and Jiaxin Mao \
+Recommender Systems for Sustainable Development. **([RS4SD](https://rs4sd-workshop.github.io/)@CIKM 2025)**

 * FinS-Pilot: A Benchmark for Online Financial System. \
 Feng Wang, **Yiding Sun**, Wei Xue, Danqing Xu and Jiaxin Mao. \